BA (Hons) (Canterbury); MA (Canterbury)

-Henrietta began her PhD candidacy at ANU in 2020.
 She has worked widely across the Pacific region, with a particular interest in Polynesia.
-She has led work focussing on a range of topics from trade, to transnational crime, to labour mobility.
-She has previously lived in Samoa and Tokelau.
+She has led policy advice on a range of topics from trade, to transnational crime, and labour mobility.
+Heralding from Aotearoa New Zealand, she has previously also lived in Samoa and Tokelau.

 Exporting a problem or creating networks?
 Criminal deportations and Pacific regional security

 McNeill, H. (2023) Deportation as an act of neocolonialism: how deporting state influence extends beyond the border.
 Political Geography 102 https://doi.org/10.1016/j.polgeo.2023.102845